CharlyAnne/CharlyAnne/README.md

 - 👀 I’m interested in JavaScript Programming, Python Programming & Software Development.
 - 🌱 I’m currently learning Software Engineering at alx
-- 🔭 I’m currently working on projects to gain more knowledge on JavaScript||React JS
+- 🔭 Currently working on projects to gain more knowledge on JavaScript||React JS
 - 💬 Let's talk about everything Web development, for now.
 - 📫 How to reach me: cimoisili@outlook.com
 - 😄 Pronouns: She/Money/Her